 Love on Canvas: How A Swiss Artist Came to Istanbul in the 80s

-We are sitting in the living room of the Swiss artist Ursula Katipoglu in Kuzguncuk, a calm quartier of istanbul.
+We are sitting in the living room of the Swiss artist Ursula Katipoglu in Kuzguncuk, a calm quartier of Istanbul.
 There are paintings of hers and of her husband on […]

 We are sitting in the living room of the Swiss artist Ursula Katipoglu in Kuzguncuk, a calm quartier of Istanbul.
 There are paintings of hers and of her husband on the walls: Ursula´s paintings are showing colourful abstractions mostly of mountains and cities.
 Yusuf´s paintings, in contrast, are telling stories in sober colours.
 Ursula is originally from a rural region of south-east Switzerland, and Yusuf comes from Trabzon.
 They have been living and painting in Kuzguncuk for over 35 years.